chatwoot/docs/deployment/production/linux-vm.md

 ./setup.sh master
 ```

-2. Execute the script and it will take care of the initial **Chatwoot** setup.
+2. Execute the script, and it will take care of the initial **Chatwoot** setup.

 3. **Chatwoot** Installation will now be accessible at `http://{your_ip_address}:3000`

-### Configuring The installation Domain**
+### Configuring The installation Domain

-1. Create an `A` record for `chatwoot.mydomain.com` on your domain management system and point it towards the installation ip address
+1. Create an `A` record for `chatwoot.mydomain.com` on your domain management system and point it towards the installation IP address
 2. Continue with the installation script by entering `yes` when prompted about domain setup.
-4. Enter your domain and the script will take care of configuring nginx and SSL
+4. Enter your domain, and the script will take care of configuring Nginx and SSL
 4. Your Chatwoot installation should be accessible from the `https://yourdomain.com` now.

 ### Configure the required environment variables

-For your Chatwoot installation to properly function you would need to configure some of the essential environment variables like `FRONTEND_URL`, Mailer and a cloud storage config.
+For your Chatwoot installation to properly function, you would need to configure the essential environment variables like `FRONTEND_URL`, Mailer and a cloud storage config.
 Refer **[Environment variables](https://www.chatwoot.com/docs/environment-variables)** for the full list.

 1. Login as **Chatwoot** and edit the .env file.